ehossack/postcss-pie/README.md

     ]);
     ```

+### _Edge Case_

+If a background property is not a gradient, it does not need the behavior prefix in versions of IE less than IE9,
+thus we supply `behavior: none\9\0;` directly afterwards.
+Amusingly, if the `:root` pseudo-selector is used,
+once again the behaviour property is needed

 ### _From the original documentation_ - [Serving the correct Content-Type](http://css3pie.com/documentation/known-issues/#content-type)

 > IE requires that HTC behaviours are served up with a content-type header of "text/x-component", otherwise it will simply ignore the behavior.
 Many web servers are preconfigured to serve the correct content-type, but others are not.